J.S.D. Admission and Enrollment Information

 - An initial bibliography

 - A timeframe for the stages and places of research as well as a tentative date of completion of the manuscript

 - Letter of Acceptance of Candidate and Topic from the Supervising Faculty Member

 - Note: it is the applicant’s responsibility to find and contact the potential supervisor – either one from the list we have provided, or another scholar who has expertise in the field of student’s dissertation topic, and who has already earned a doctorate degree him- or herself.
 The supervisor’s doctorate can be a J.S.D., S.J.D., Ph.D., Dr. iur. or equivalent.

 - Upon discussion with the candidate, the potential supervisor must have approved the topic and the dissertation proposal, before it can be submitted to the J.S.D.
 Committee.

 - $100 (U.S. Dollars) Non-Refundable Application Fee

-- Completed application packets should be mailed to:St. Thomas University School of Law
+- Completed application packets should be mailed to:St. Thomas University College of Law

 Graduate Program in Intercultural Human Rights